 Click here for Part I

 Ok, so you've enjoyed a delicious meal and perhaps a glass of wine or Apfelschorle (apple juice spritzer), and you sit back satisfied.
-Chances are, you're actually stuffed and wondering how you're going to roll home, wishing you could try a piece of that Apfelstrudel you remember your grandmother making.
+Chances are, you're actually stuffed and wondering how you're going to roll home, wishing you could try a piece of that Apfelstrudel you remember your Oma making.
 The waiter appears, and taking your plate asks "War's recht?"
 Directly translated, that means "Was it right?", but never mind direct translations.
 You know he's asking if the meal was to your liking.
-If you're in Swabia, even if you've just eaten the most delicious piece of venison you've ever had, tone down your compliment to "It was very good, thank you."
+If you're in Swabia, even if you've just eaten the most delicious piece of piece of beef you've ever had, tone down your compliment to "It was very good, thank you."
 To a Swabian, over-flowery gushing compliments come across as insincere.
 If the meal was only very good, a simple "Ja, danke" (Yes, thank you) will do.

 You and your friends have finished your hot beverages, and now you want to pay and leave.
 For some reason, in larger restaurants, this is where things can get tricky.
 You wait patiently, assuming your waiter will show up when he sees that your coffee cups are empty to offer more.
 Wait.
 No free refills.
 You look around to see if you can find him, but he seems to have disappeared.
 You wait some more.
 As you realize that your waiter has not returned to your table to ask how things are every time you had a mouthful of food as they do in the States, you wonder if he will return at all.
 Well, he won't get a very good tip if he doesn't, right?
 Wrong.
 The tip is included in the prices.
 You wait some more.